-Gershon Iskowitz was born in Kielce-an ancient city in south-central Poland with a significant Jewish population of approximately 18,000 on the eve of the Second World War.1 His father was Szmul-Jankiel, generally referred to as Jankel; his mother was Zysla Lejwa.
+Gershon Iskowitz was born in Kielce-an ancient city in south-central Poland with a significant Jewish population of approximately 18,000 on the eve of the Second World War.
+His father was Shmiel Yankl, generally referred to as Jankel; his mother was Zisla Lewis.
 Gershon was the third of four children; he had two brothers, Itchen and Yosl, and a younger sister, Devorah.
-He was born on November 24, 1919.2
+The exact date of his birth cannot be firmly established, but he was born in either 1920 or 1921.2